lifewawj/password-generator/README.md

 ## Description

 For someone that is not well with creating strong passwords.
 Being able to create a password generator that creates a strong secured password will not only help myself but others that struggle with creating a strong password as well!
-Which provides better security for myself and others.
+Which provides better security for myself and others, especially keeping our personal data safe!

 ## Image(s)